 Mind you, if you come for the beaches you should known that during the summer months Roses’ 30.000 citizens are vastly outnumbered by large crowds of tourists.

 Among them many young people who enjoy the beach by day before diving into the town’s rich offering of nightlife.

-In general the beaches are large enough that you won’t encounter any problems.
+In general the beaches are large enough — 32 to 40 meters wide — that you won’t encounter any problems.